AndreRatzenberger/schwarm/README.md

 4. How can I help you?

-   Tell it what to do with dynamic instructions that can change every time it's the agent's turn again and carry objects and other data with the help of `context_variables`.
+   Tell it what to do with dynamic instructions that can change every time it's the agent's turn again and carry objects and other data from agent to agent and step to step with the help of `context_variables`.

    ```python
    def instruction_stephen_king_agent(context_variables: ContextVariables) -> str: